 Here is how to use the ShowKeyPlus software:

 Step 1: Visit this page, download the latest available version, extract the zip file to get ShowKeyPlus.exe file, and then run ShowKeyPlus.exe with admin rights.

 Step 2: Once launched, click the option labeled Check product key.

 Step 3: Enter or paste the product key that you want to know the version and edition of Windows the product key belongs to.
 The version and edition of Windows operating will be displayed just below the product key field.

 Ultimate PID Checker to check the edition of Windows 10 product key

 Ultimate PID Checker is another free tool out there to determine the version and edition of Windows a product key belongs to.

-Ultimate PID is not as superior as ShowKeyPlus, as Ultimate PID Checker requires you select a version of Windows to know the edition, unlike ShowKeyPlus which easily displays both version and edition upon entering a product key.
-That is, with Ultimate PID Checker, you might need to do trial and error to know the version of Windows operating system a product key belongs to.
+Ultimate PID is not as superior as ShowKeyPlus, as Ultimate PID Checker requires you select a version of Windows to know the edition, unlike ShowKeyPlus, which easily displays both the version and edition upon entering a product key.
+That is, with Ultimate PID Checker, you might need to do trial and error to know the version of the Windows operating system a product key belongs to.

 Step 2: Select the version of the Windows operating system that you believe the product key belongs to, enter the product key, and then click the Go button to know the edition of the product key.

 If the product key entered doesn’t belong to the selected version of Windows, you will not see the edition it belongs to.
 In that case, select another version of Windows, and then click the Go button again.